christopheml/soulshape-journal/README.md

 * RenataKane for the [Wowhead Soulshape Guide](https://fr.wowhead.com/guides/soulshapes-night-fae-covenant) that was the starting point for the information included in this addon.
 * The people of [WowAce](https://www.wowace.com/) and [Ace3](https://www.wowace.com/projects/ace3) for the great scaffolding code.
 * foxlit for the [Townlong Yak](https://www.townlong-yak.com/) tools.
+* PigeonD at the *WoW Secret Finding & Collectionù Discord for the Turkey Soul model info.